dyslab/spy-sample/README.md

     - IPython *(Optional)*

 - All Packages list: See [requirements.txt](requirements.txt).

-    Then, you were able to install the prerequisite packages by the CLI `pip install -U -r requirements.txt` in your virtual environment.
-(PS: export the requirements.txt by the CLI `pip freeze > requirements.txt` in venv mode)
+    Then, you were able to install the prerequisite packages by CLI `pip install -U -r requirements.txt` in your virtual environment.
+(BTW: Exporting requirements.txt by CLI `pip freeze > requirements.txt`)

 - Document information: